TMJ is an easy acronym for “Temporomandibular Joint” that refers to the temporal bone of the skull in front of the ear on each side of the head.

 Difficulty closing the teeth together

 Asymmetric jaw movement

-Today, TMJ related problems can often be successfully treated without surgery.
-The treatment plan generally focuses on calming the surrounding muscles and ligaments, relieving the pain, and reducing pressure on the TM joint.
-This is achieved by creating a custom-fitted oral orthotic appliance that is hardly noticeable since it is made of clear acrylic, which is worn by the patient on either the upper or lower teeth.
-The orthotics is specifically designed for the patientís medical needs so that it relieves strain and pressure and allows overstretched ligaments and overworked muscles to heal.
+TMJ related problems can often be successfully treated without surgery.
+The treatment plans we utilize at our Fort Collins TMJ/TMD treatment center generally focuses on calming the surrounding muscles and ligaments, relieving the pain, and reducing pressure on the TM joint.
+This is achieved by creating a custom-fitted oral appliance that is hardly noticeable since it is made of clear acrylic, which is worn by the patient on either the upper or lower teeth.
+The orthotics are specifically designed for the patient’s medical needs so that it relieves strain and pressure and allows overstretched ligaments and overworked muscles to heal.

 We provide many treatment options in conjunction with appliance therapy at our Fort Collins TMJ/TMD treatment center:

 Ultrasound – A therapeutic treatment modality that stimulates the tissue beneath the skin's surface using very high frequency sound waves.
 Benefits include: